ITA Language Screenings

 - Role Play - 30%

-After the screening is complete, members combine their ratings to calculate an overall rating.
+After the screening is complete, members combine their ratings to calculate an overall score.

 Approval (two levels):

-- > 3.5 -- any assignment, including teaching a course
+- > 3.5 -- any assignment, including having primary responsibility for teaching a course

 - A rating of < 1.5.
-Only non-teaching duties, to be funded by the department.
+Only non-teaching duties, to be funded by departments.

 - With a non-approval rating, to be eligible for Teaching Assistantship funding through The Graduate School, students must be re-screened at the end of their first semester and earn at least a "conditional approval."

-Official scores will be available from departments in 1-2 days following the screening.
-Departments are asked not to provide ITAs with unofficial scores earlier as these must be verified for mathematical accuracy.
+Official scores will be available from departments in 1-2 business days following the screening.
+Departments are asked not to provide ITAs with unofficial scores prior to this as these scores must be verified for mathematical accuracy.

 If ITAs want to move to a different teaching assignment, they must be re-screened if the new assignment requires a higher ranking than the one received during the initial screening.
 Only two such non-mandated screenings will be permitted per ITA.